adalton/apue3/Chapter15/Readme.md

    What happens in this code if `waitpid` isn’t available and `wait` is used instead?

+   Without `waitpid`, the implementation of `system` would call `wait` to wait for the command to terminate.
+If the `popen` failed, then the call to `system` would return almost immediately --- before the command that it executed completes -- and would return the exit status of the `popen` command.

+   Similarly, the `popen` would also call `wait`, and would block waiting for `system`'s child to terminate (if it hadn't already).
+It would return the exit status of `system`'s child.

 7. Explain how `select` and `poll` handle an input descriptor that is a pipe, when the pipe is closed by the writer.
 To determine the answer, write two small test programs: one using `select` and one using `poll`.